Monodromy action of mirror stops for toric Calabi-Yau surfaces: Legendrian lifts of embedded Lagrangian graphs

 We will prove that all the inner faces of the diagram commute up to homotopy.
 The proposition follows from the homotopy commutativity of the outer face.
 The key tool is a generalization of the Voronoi diagram.
 Let $W= \RR^\nn_{\geq 0}\times \RR^2_{\geq 0}$ be a weight space.
 The power diagram\footnote{Also called the Laguerre-Voronoi diagram, Dirichlet cell complex, radical Voronoi tessellation or sectional Dirichlet tessellation.} determined by weights $w\in W$

 is defined in the following way.
 The assignment $\Vor^w(x)$ is the graph whose faces $f_i$ are characterized by

 These generalize Voronoi diagrams in the sense that when $w=0$, we recover the standard Voronoi construction.
 For each $x\in \uConf_\nn(M)$, define $W^+_{adm}(x)$ to be the set of weights so that every face of $w$-power diagram has positive area. \begin{lemma} The space $W^+_{adm}(x)$ is convex.
-As a consequence, for any $w_0, w_1\in W^+_{adm}(x)$, the path $w_s:=(1-s)w_0+sw_1$ gives a path $\Vor^{w_s}(x)\in \mathcal N_{\phi_\nn}^c(M)$ \end{lemma} Observe that all maps $\Vor^w$ are homotopic via linear interpolation of the $w$-coordinate.
+As a consequence, for any $w_0, w_1\in W^+_{adm}(x)$, the path $w_s:=(1-s)w_0+sw_1$ gives a path $\Vor^{w_s}(x)\in \mathcal N_{\phi_\nn}^c(M)$. \end{lemma} \begin{proof} Lift the cylinder to its universal cover and choose, for each labeled cell of the two endpoint power diagrams, a lift of an interior point belonging to the corresponding lifted site.
+For a fixed choice of lifted sites, each inequality defining a power cell is affine in the spatial variable and in the weight vector, since the quadratic terms in the squared distances cancel.
+If $y_0$ and $y_1$ are interior points of the same labeled cell for weights $w_0$ and $w_1$, then $y_s=(1-s)y_0+sy_1$ satisfies the strict inequalities for $w_s=(1-s)w_0+sw_1$.
+Hence the labeled cell has non-empty interior, and therefore positive area, for every $s\in[0,1]$.
+This argument applies to each labeled face, including the two boundary cells, so $w_s\in W^+_{adm}(x)$ throughout the segment. \end{proof} Observe that all maps $\Vor^w$ are homotopic via linear interpolation of the $w$-coordinate.
 We are now ready to describe the objects and morphisms in this diagram: \begin{itemize} \item The space $\mathcal N_{\phi_\nn}^{c,\Area}(M)$ is the space of degenerately embedded graphs with convex simply connected faces of area one.
 Given $x\in \uConf_\nn(M)$, we solve the semi-discrete optimal transport problem by yielding a transport map $T\colon M\to M$ that minimizes the transport cost between the measure (dependent on $x$)